L0garithmic/FastColabCopy/README.md

 Check out <a href="examples.md">examples.md</a> for some more examples.

 ## Best Practice
-Colab has wildly varying transfer speeds, because of this, the best we can offer are suggestions.
+Colab has wildly varying transfer speeds, because of this, the best we can offer are suggestions:
 - For large groups of medium/small files, 15-40 threads seems to work best.
-- For 50+ files with significantly varying sizes.
-Try 2 sequentially copies. `-t 15 -l 400` then `-t 2`
+- For 50+ files with significantly varying sizes, try 2 sequentially copies. `-t 15 -l 400` then `-t 2`
-- Files that are hundred MB's and over, it is best to use 2 threads, it is is still faster then rsync.
+- For files that are 100MB+, it is best to use 2 threads.
+It is still faster then rsync.
 - Currently `--sync` breaks if rsync is ran after.
 If you are mirroring drives.
-Disable `--sync` and use the rsync's `--delete` function
+Disable `--sync` and use the rsync's `--delete` function.

 ## Credits
-Credit to [ikonikon](https://github.com/ikonikon/fast-copy) for the base multi-threading code.
+- Credit to [ikonikon](https://github.com/ikonikon/fast-copy) for the base multi-threading code.
-Thanks to [@Ostokhoon](https://www.freelancer.com/u/Ostokhoon) for ALL argument and folder hierarchy functionality.
+- Thanks to [@Ostokhoon](https://www.freelancer.com/u/Ostokhoon) for ALL argument and folder hierarchy functionality.